 Now, this isn’t to say that the Infinix device that was recently benchmarked on Geekbench with model number X620B is the Infinix Zero 6, but looking at some of the specs, it’s hard to argue otherwise.
 In the benchmarks, the Infinix X620B has a Qualcomm Snapdragon 660 on board, an octa-core processor clocked at 1.6GHz mated with a 6GB RAM, same as what appeared on the Zero 5 duo.

-In terms of software, the phone has Android 8.1 Oreo out of the box, which is the version we expect to see on the Infinix Zero 6 when it makes its debut later this year.
+In terms of software, the phone has Android 8.1 Oreo, which is the version we expect to meet on the Infinix Zero 6 out of the box.
 Other than these, there isn’t much we can gather from the benchmarks, but given Infinix’s recent shift to using Qualcomm chipsets, it’s possible that this could be our first look at the company’s next flagship device.

 Infinix Note 5 is an Android One device.
 Whether this will also be true for the Infinix Zero 6 is anyone’s guess, but given my love for clean software, I wouldn’t mind such a bold move.